e6quisitory/rt-weekend/README.md

 ## Output
 Single image renders should produce a `.ppm` file in the same directory as the executable.

-You can also use the `render_to_window()` function in the renderer class to display the rendered image in a desktop window.
+You can also use the `render_to_window()` function in the renderer class to see the image get rendered live into a desktop window.

 For rendering videos, make a subfolder called `output`, and the video frames will be rendered into there.
-To combine the video frames into a video, `cd` into the `output` folder and run the following ffmpeg command:
+To combine the video frames into a video, run the following ffmpeg command:
 ```
-ffmpeg -framerate 30 -i "%01d.ppm" output.mp4
+ffmpeg -framerate 30 -i "output/%01d.ppm" output.mp4
 ```
 I've used 30 fps in the code, and thus the number must be the same in this command.